emhastings/emhastings.github.io/_costuming/tempest.md

 ---

-I designed costumes several characters from William Shakespeare's _The Tempest_ as a final project for my costume design course at Knox.
+I designed costumes for eight characters from William Shakespeare's _The Tempest_ as a final project for my costume design course at Knox.

 {% include gallery caption="" layout=""%}